pharshithaa/XHEALTH-AI/README.md

 - **Scikit-learn**: For building machine learning models to predict health conditions such as heart disease, diabetes, PCOS, and mental health issues.
 - **SHAP & LIME**: For model explainability, providing transparency in the predictions and helping users understand which factors influenced their health predictions.

+### **DialogFlow**:
-### **DialogFlow**: Added an example chatbot interaction flow, helping users navigate through health predictions and explanations.
+-Added an example chatbot interaction flow, helping users navigate through health predictions and explanations.

 ---